Np1989490/NedaParsi/index.md

 ### working Experience

 ---
++ Two years of hands-on experience in CRM company
-+ I am working in mandegar CRM company  & payesgharan Software company .
++ I am working as Oracle Developer in  payesgharan Software company